 GPT relies on natural resources in our business activities.
 The resilience of these environmental resources and processes is fundamental to our ability to create value and deliver financial returns now and in the future.
 We share in the responsibility of reducing the environmental impact of our business activities, and aim to reach a point where resources are sustainable used and waste and emissions are at or do not exceed levels that can be re-absorbed in the environment without harm.

-- We achieved ISO14001 Certification for our Environmental Management System.
+- We are ISO14001 Certified for our Environmental Management System.

-- The Group's Office portfolio delivered a a 5.8 Star Weighted Average NABERS Energy Rating (with GreenPower), a 4.9 Star Average NABERS Water Rating and a 3.1 Star Average NABERS Waste Rating (68 per cent rated) for the Group's Office portfolio.
+- The Group's Office portfolio delivered a 5.1 Star Weighted Average NABERS Energy Rating (without GreenPower), a 4.8 Star Average NABERS Water Rating and a 3.3 Star Average NABERS Waste Rating (98 per cent of applicable sites rated).

-- The Group's Retail portfolio delivered a 4.6 Star Weighted Average NABERS Energy Rating (without GreenPower) for the Group's Retail portfolio and a 3.7 Star NABERS Water Rating.
+- The Group's Retail portfolio delivered a 4.5 Star Weighted Average NABERS Energy Rating (without GreenPower) and a 3.6 Star NABERS Water Rating.

-- Over 6,000 tonnes of material, including organics, paper & cardboard and glass were recovered in line with circular economy, closed loop principles.
+- Over 7,000 tonnes of material, including organics, paper & cardboard and glass were recovered in line with the circular economy, closed loop principles.

 - Our biodiversity tools are being used across managed assets to identify potential hazards to biodiversity and onsite actions to improve biodiversity.

 Environmental sustainability is integrated into the management of our portfolio operations and development projects.
 Working with site teams and other key stakeholders, performance is reviewed and targets set to improve GPT’s environmental sustainability performance each year.